Intown Atlanta is booming with things to do and places to see!

 Next on the come up in Atlanta is Westview.
 This neighborhood has recently been placed on the map with the addition to the Beltline back in September that scored this area about five blocks on the trail.
 Mentioned as one of Atlanta Magazine's top places to live in 2018, this neighborhood is hot due to it's location and cost of living.
 Homes ranging in the $200,000s can put you steps away from the Beltline and minutes from Downtown.
 With popularity increasing daily with more individuals moving to Atlanta and frequenting the Beltline, this neighborhood is not far from being overcome with new movers.

-With buyers on waitlists for homes in this area, Peachtree Heights West is one of Buckhead's most prestigious and desired neighborhoods.
-Homes in this area start at $1M and go up from there, so home buyers must come ready with their wallets ready when considering this top spot.
-If you're looking for a southern, luxurious, suburban feel that's minutes from Downtown, then this community is the place to be.
-Ranked as the #1 Hottest Atlanta Neighborhood by Curbed Magazine, Peachtree Heights West is hot on the map for those looking to live lavish in Atlanta.
+Straddling the beltline, Reynoldstown is one of intowns most desired neighborhoods.
+Homes in this area start at $400K and go up from there, so home buyers must come ready with their wallets ready when considering this top spot.
+If you're looking for an eclectic feel that's walkable to Downtown, then this community is the place to be.

-Atlanta is full of some pretty hot places to live!
+Atlanta is full of some hot places to live!
 If you're looking to purchase a home in one of these areas and receive thousands back, then contact SimpleShowing today or take advantage of preferred mortgage rates from our partner lenders and get pre-approved today.